 I circled the block to find a place to park so that I could snap some pictures with my cell phone.
 There were some walls still standing -- looks like walls shared in common with the adjacent buildings.
-It's hard to tell in this photo, but you can make out the remains of one stained glass window, and for the time of day I was there, the sunlight was streaming through.
-Rays of hope amid so much destruction and loss?
+It's hard to tell in t

 But the real hope is the statement that you can read on their web site, betheriver.com: "Our church is not a building, it is a group of people joined together by a common love and a common purpose."
 That is a good thing for us all to remember.
 We often think of church as a building, but it is really the Body of Christ, of which we are members.
 Our Lutheran Confessions describe the Church as the congregation of believers gathered around God's Word and Christ's sacraments.